Hive-Academy/roocode-generator/task-tracking/TSK-026-refactor-ai-magic-generator/implementation-plan.md

 1.  **Create RoomodesService and Migrate Logic**: Establish the new service and move the core logic.
 This is a prerequisite for modifying the `AiMagicGenerator`.
 2.  **Update CLI Interface**: Modify the CLI options and validation.
 This can be done independently of the service and generator changes but is a clear, self-contained step.
 3.  **Modify AiMagicGenerator**: Integrate the new service and update the flow.
 This depends on the new service being created.
-4.  **Remove RoomodesGenerator File**: Clean up the old file after its logic has been migrated and the new service is integrated.
+4.  **Remove RoomodesGenerator and Clean Up References**: Clean up the old file and its registration after its logic has been migrated and the new service is integrated.

 ## Testing Strategy